 Task: What's the volume of this gas at normal conditions?
 (Note that normal conditions are the pressure of 1 atmosphere and 0 degrees Celsius temperature.

-We can enter this data in the calculator and choose what we want to find - number of moles, new volume, temperature or pressure, then input remaining data if needed and get a result.
+We can enter this data in the calculator and choose what we want to find - a number of moles, new volume, temperature, or pressure, then input remaining data if needed and get a result.

 Now some formulas

 V – gas volume (in liters);

 T – gas temperature (in Kelvins);